ChrstphrHll/npc_gen/students/Goetia Mistale.md

 ---
 # Goetia Mistale
 ### Description
-- Human Druid from Qualnis
+- Human Druid from Aldercrown Empire
 - 1st year Diplomacy student in Fiesn
 - shoulder length frizzy brunette hair that's braided, Hazel eyes, and Light skin
 - Is Tough and Mechanical, and has Invention as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes